ikechiU/Algo/src/main/java/org/example/_4_is_prime/README.md

 # ALGORITHMS

-Check is a number is a prime number.
+Check is a number prime number.